 Those whose natural hair is of average thickness and manageability should use a regular strength relaxer.
 Mild is for those with thin or fine hair that requires a minimal amount of chemicals.

-When you apply relaxer, the product should not be put near the scalp.
-Application should begin about a ½ inch above the scalp.
-There is no need for concern.
-The product will expand, and combined with your body heat, it will reach the skipped area.
+When you apply a relaxer, the product should not be put near the scalp.
+The application should begin about a ½ inch above the